nabeelamjad/poke-api/README.md

 # Logger settings
 If you wish to change the log level you can do so before instantiating the client by using ``Poke::API::Logging.log_level = :INFO`` where ``:INFO`` is the desired level, possible values are: ``:DEBUG``, ``:INFO``, ``:WARN``, ``:FATAL`` and ``UNKNOWN``

 The log formatter format can also be customised, a default one is provided.
-You can provide a ``proc`` to ``Poke::API::Logging.log_level`` to change it.
+You can provide a ``proc`` to ``Poke::API::Logging.formatter`` to change it.
 More information can be found at [`Class#Logger`](http://ruby-doc.org/stdlib-2.3.1/libdoc/logger/rdoc/Logger.html)

 Example:
 ```ruby